yashasvi14/Marketing-Campaign-Dashboard/README.md

 # Marketing Campaign Analysis Dashboard

-This repository contains Tableau visualizations for analyzing customer data from the iFood dataset available on kaggle at [Marketting Analytics](https://www.kaggle.com/datasets/jackdaoud/marketing-data).
+This repository contains Tableau visualizations for analyzing customer data from the iFood dataset available on kaggle at [Marketing Analytics](https://www.kaggle.com/datasets/jackdaoud/marketing-data).
 The visualizations provide insights into customer behavior, marketing campaign effectiveness, and spending patterns.

 ## Visualizations